 In terms of how much to water your plants, the RHS suggests adding 10% of the volume of the container at each watering – for example, 1 liter of water for a 10-liter pot.
 Pop a saucer beneath the pot to catch any excess and allow it to be re-absorbed.
 It's important not to overdo it – waterlogged soil is detrimental to many plants' health.
 It's also important to pick pots that have drainage holes so that they don't become over-saturated during bouts of rain.

 Which times of the year – and day – to water plants

-You're most likely to need to water the garden from May to September when the weather is at its warmest, but don't count out the possibility from March onwards.
-You might have to do it at other times of the year, too, depending on weather conditions.
+You're most likely to need to water the garden from late spring to early fall when the weather is at its warmest, but don't count out the possibility from mid-spring onwards.
+You might have to do it at other times of the year, too, depending on the weather conditions where you live.

-'Make it a morning or evening task,' they continue.
-Or, invest in an electronic water timer, attached to your watering system, which will sense when the sun comes up and goes down.
-They're perfect if you're looking for low maintenance garden ideas.
+If you don't often have time in the morning or evening to be tending to garden chores, you could invest in an electronic water timer, attached to your watering system.
+These will sense when the sun comes up and goes down and water accordingly: they're perfect if you're looking for low-maintenance garden ideas.

 You can find more in-depth detail on when is the best time to water plants in our dedicated feature.

 The best water to use for watering plants